checklist/checklist-support/docs/checklists/task-types.md

 <details open markdown="block">
   <summary>
-    Table of contents
+    Table of Contents
   </summary>
   {: .text-delta }
 - TOC
 {:toc}
 </details>

-Task types let you go beyond a simple checkbox for each task.
-You can also have additional fields of different types.
-Task types can be set:
+Task types extend beyond a simple checkbox for each task, allowing for additional fields of different types.
+These types can be configured in various ways:

-* Per checklist.
-In the Table view you can define multiple columns each of its own type.
-Then, each task of the checklist gets a column (field) of the defined type.
+- Per checklist: In the Table view, multiple columns can be defined, each with its own type, and each task gets a column of the defined type.
-* Per checklist task.
-In the Form view each task has its own type.
+- Per checklist task: In the Form view, each task has its own type.
-* Per template task.
-When creating a checklist template, you can set a type for each task.
+- Per template task: When creating a checklist template, a type can be set for each task.

-Types (whether columns or fields) are optional: you do not have to set them if you don't need them.
+Types, whether columns or fields, are optional; you don't have to set them if not needed.

-Note: when using the Form view we are actually adding a column (field) called "answer".
-That way, you can easily switch from Form to Table view and see all your "answers" in one simply column.
+Note: In the Form view, a column (field) called "answer" is added.
+This way, you can easily switch from Form to Table view and see all your "answers" in a single column.

-The following describes each of the Task Types.
-To illustrate their usage, we have used their Form View format.
-The Table format is different but the concept is the same.
+The following describes each of the Task Types, illustrated using their Form View format.
+The Table format is different, but the concept remains the same.

 ## Check
-A Check is the simplest type.
-Check or uncheck (open or completed respectively).
+A Check is the simplest type, allowing you to check or uncheck (mark as open or completed).

-When used in the Form view only the standard checkbox of the task is displayed:
+- In the Form view, only the standard checkbox of the task is displayed:

 ![Task Check Type](/assets/images/types/type-check.png)

-When used in Table View the column will include a checkbox.
+- In Table View, the column includes a checkbox.

 ## Choice
-The Choice type allows you to select an option from 2 or move options.
-By default, we create 2 options: OK and Not OK:
+The Choice type enables the selection of an option from two or more options.
+By default, two options are created: OK and Not OK.

 ![Task Choice Type](/assets/images/types/type-choice.png)

-In the Table View columns management, or the Template Task Details pane you can edit the different options.
-See how to manage the [Choice Options](/checklists/table-view/#choice-type)
+In Table View columns management or the Template Task Details pane, you can edit different options.
+See how to manage [Choice Options](/checklists/table-view/#choice-type).

 ## Text
 The Text type allows you to enter any text in one line: